kirstenjenson/kirstenjenson.github.io/events/index.md

 ## 9 June

-**Dulcinea Quartet, St Mary Aldermary, London**
+**Dulcinea Quartet, St Mary Aldermary, London, 18:00**
-Beethoven and Bartok
+Beethoven op.18 no.6 and Bartok Quartet no.1

 ## 28 April